apify/proxy-chain/README.md

 ### `createTunnel(proxyUrl, target, options, callback)`

-Attempts to create a network tunnel through proxy server specified in param "proxyUrl" to a network service specified in param "target".
+Attempts to create a network tunnel through proxy server specified in the `proxyUrl` parameter to a network service specified as the `target` parameter.

-The function takes optional callback that receives the path to local service.
+The function accepts an optional Node.js-style callback that receives the path to the local service.
-If no callback is supplied, the function returns a promise that resolves to a String with the path to local service.
+If no callback is supplied, the function returns a promise that resolves to a String with the path to the local service.

 Example usage: